Autosomal Dominant Polycystic Kidney Disease (ADPKD)

 Study participants who qualify will receive at NO COST:

-• Outpatient study-related care that includes an X-ray of the knee.
+• Outpatient study-related care that includes an MRI of the kidney.

 • Compensation for study-related time and reimbursement for travel.